raganwald/presentations/optimism.md

 ^ https://www.flickr.com/photos/spanginator/5372051028

-^ The first is that we have patterns for our explanations, and that by testing our explanations, he can come up with a prediction for our behaviour.
-He gives us a test, he computes a number with the result, and he calls the resulting scalar "optimism," and he claims that people with high optimism are more productive and happier and whatever else that is nice than people with low optimism.
+^ The first is that we have patterns for our explanations, and that by testing our explanations, we can identify the patterns.
+And by identifying the patterns, we can come up with a prediction for our behaviour.

+^ He gives us a test, he computes a number with the result, and he calls the resulting scalar "optimism," and he claims that people with high optimism are more productive and happier and whatever else that is nice than people with low optimism.
 And he thinks he has the numbers to prove it.

 ---

 # The Second Claim

+^ His second claim is that with cognitive behavioural therapy, you can change the patterns in your explanations.

+^ Further, he claims that this increases increase your optimism.
+And that this changes your mood and your productivity.

-^ His second claim is that with cognitive therapy you can increase your optimism.
-And again, he went out and tested his claim and again he has research he claims proves it.
+^ And again, he went out and tested his claim and again he has research he claims proves it.

 ---